Usaamakhan/replit-twibbon/replit.md

 - **Public Analytics:** Transparent usage statistics for all campaigns.
 - **Three-Page Campaign Flow:** A guided user experience for photo upload, adjustment, and result download/sharing.
 - **Admin Dashboard:** A comprehensive panel for moderation, including reports management, campaign moderation, user management, and analytics.
-- **FCM Push Notification System:** Real-time push notifications for user updates and moderation events, including an in-app notification inbox.
+- **In-App Notification System:** Real-time Firestore-based notifications for user updates and moderation events, with notification inbox and toast alerts.

 **Design Principles:**
 - **Visitor-first experience:** Browsing and using campaigns do not require authentication.